Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR)

-If we compare \eqref{eq:curve_rbf} and \eqref{eq:curve_rbf_new}, we can clearly see that $\beta$ of $\phi_{\rm rbf}$, which adjusts the scale of the circles, is replaced with $\mu^2$.
-As we explained above, parameters $\alpha$ and $\beta$ in $\phi_{\rm rbf}$ do have the same effect on the $c$-level set and there are infinite ($\alpha, \beta$) pairs for $\phi_{rbf}$ that will give us the exact same $\Gamma_{rbf}$.
-Hence we replaced $\beta$ of $\phi_{rbf}$ with a fixed constant $\mu^2$ to reduce the dimension of the search space of the model and use only the parameter $\alpha$ to determine the scale of the ellipses.
+If we compare \eqref{eq:curve_rbf} and \eqref{eq:curve_rbf_new}, we can clearly see that the $\beta$ in $\phi_{\rm rbf}$, which adjusts the scale of the circles, is replaced with $\mu^2$.
+As we explained above, the parameters $\alpha$ and $\beta$ in $\phi_{\rm rbf}$ have a related (but opposite) effect on the $c$-level-set, and infinitely many pairs ($\alpha, \beta$) exist that give the same $\Gamma_{\rm rbf}$.
+Hence, we replaced the $\beta$ in $\phi_{\rm rbf}$ with a fixed constant $\mu^2$ to reduce the dimension of the search space of the model and use only the parameter $\alpha$ to determine the scale of the ellipses.